A Statistical Hypothesis Testing Framework for Data Misappropriation Detection in Large Language Models: Analysis of Gumbel-max Watermark

-\end{enumerate} \end{theorem} { These results demonstrate that the optimality of our tests in the partial inheritance setting mirrors that of the complete inheritance case.

-An important point to emphasize is that our results can also be used for robust watermark detection in the original watermarking problem in detecting if a given text was generated by an LLM or written by a human \cite{Boenisch_2021,Aaronson2023-Gumbel}.
-While their methods perform well when the text strictly adheres to the watermarking scheme, they may fail when modifications such as text editing and paraphrasing are applied to the generated text \cite{zhao2023provablerobustwatermarkingaigenerated}.
+We emphasize that our tests can also be used for the problem of determining if a given text is written by a human or an LLM \cite{Boenisch_2021,Aaronson2023-Gumbel}.
+While the existing methods perform well when the text strictly adheres to the watermarking scheme, they may fail when modifications such as text editing and paraphrasing are applied to the generated text \cite{zhao2023provablerobustwatermarkingaigenerated}.
 In contrast, the detection methods we propose are inherently robust to such modifications.
-Our approach explains the robustness of watermarking schemes by demonstrating that, even when generated paragraphs are altered, our methods can reliably and optimally detect the presence of the watermark.
-This robustness ensures the practical utility of our detection techniques in real-world scenarios.}
+Even when the generated text is altered, our methods can still reliably and optimally detect the presence of the watermark.
+Such robustness enhances the practical utility of our detection methods in real-world scenarios.